Table of Contents

 The Fed affects every aspect of our financial lives.

-You should have a working knowledge of what does, particularly if you are interested in all aspects of money and investing.
+You should have a working knowledge of what the Fed does, mainly interested in all aspects of money and investing.

 The Fed, through its monetary policy, influences our economy, our borrowing and saving rates, as well as our investments.
-They have a powerful role in controlling money supply based on economic and inflation indicators, factors that affect our economy as well as global markets.
+They have an influential role in controlling money supply based on economic and inflation indicators, factors that affect our economy and global markets.

 The Fed’s role is multifold: